CogentRoleplayCommunity/FogentRoleplay/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 > If the characters charm or successfully interrogate any of the Redbrands, they can acquire valuable information, including the hideout's location under Tresendar Manor and the following insights:
 >
 > 1. The leader of the Redbrands is a human wizard named Glasstaff, whose nickname originates from his staff, made entirely of glass.
 > 2. The Black Spider, a mysterious figure, has hired the Redbrands to deter adventurers and intimidate the local population.
 The reasons behind these actions remain unknown.
-Bugbears have been dispatched by the Black Spider to reinforce the Redbrands and provide additional strength.
+Ferralkins have been dispatched by the Black Spider to reinforce the Redbrands and provide additional strength.
 > 3. The lower section of the complex is guarded by a grotesque "eye monster."
 > 4. The Redbrands hold several captives in a location "near the old crypts," which are safeguarded by skeletons.